 Ms. McNeal brings to the Board extensive experience in business development, innovation and customer relationship management, as well as financial, accounting and senior leadership skills.
 Ms. McNeal provides unique insights on strategic planning, risk oversight and operational matters.
-Ms. McNeal's service on public company boards provides her with experience with corporate governance matters and key skills in working with directors, understanding board processes and functions, and assessing risk and overseeing management.
+Ms. McNeal's service on public company boards provides her with experience with corporate governance matters and key skills in working with directors, understanding board processes and functions, and secessing risk and overseeing management. assessing risk and overseeing management.